What is Restaurant Financing?

 - Restaurant inventory financing

-If your business hasn’t yet established its credit history, know that a lender will assess your personal credit score to determine how much financial risk you present.
+If your business hasn’t yet established its business credit history, know that a lender will assess your personal credit score to determine how much financial risk you present.

 Restaurant Financing Options to Consider

-If you’re ready to improve cash flow and ensure you have enough money to not only pay your regular expenses but also grow your restaurant, start by considering your needs.
+If you’re ready to improve cash flow and ensure you have enough money to not only pay your regular expenses but also grow your restaurant, start by considering your funding needs.

 Are you just looking for short-term financing to tide you over until next month?
 Or is a long-term loan that will help you achieve your big-picture goals more of a fit?
 If you are a franchise owner, maybe you’re looking for franchise financing to buy your next unit.